Achronus/Portfolio/README.md

 ### Advanced Projects

 The projects within this section focus on a combination of techniques that create a product or application.
-The majority of these projects have their own repositories but some may be stored in the `advanced` folder.
-The projects are detailed below:
+These projects have unique repositories associated with them.
+A list of them are detailed below:

 - [Wild Edible Plant Classifier](https://github.com/Achronus/wep-classifier)